 Where a Metering System produces metered data (for a Settlement Period) which is collected in units of power (i.e. kW or MW, or kVAr or MVAr) rather than Active Energy or Reactive Energy: convert such metered data to an Active Energy or Reactive Energy value by multiplying by Settlement Period Duration;

-8.3. collect Meter period data relating to the parameters detailed in Section 8.2 of this Service Description from all Main Meters and Check Meters, and or the corresponding data collector outstation registers, where installed and operational, and which are used for Settlement purposes;
+[CP1566-HK]8.3. collect Meter period data relating to the parameters detailed in Section 8.2 of this Service Description from all Main Meters and Check Meters, and/or the corresponding data collector Outstation registers, where installed and operational, and which are used for Settlement purposes;

 8.4. collect all metered data in Settlement Timescales, taking into account the requirements of Section 8.5 of this Service Description;